T-Bunckenburg93/nebData/docs/averageFleet.md

 Doing a Chi Squared test, which for non stats people evaluates the likelihood that the the factions are balanced (aka the win rate should be exactly or close to 50:50), the p value is 0.0795

 Convention would be to reject the p value if it is under 0.05, or 5%.
-We're above this, but not by much,
+We're above this, but not by much.
+More battle reports would help to see if this where true.

 While there is a slight lean towards OSP, I think the primary reason is that most newer players start with ANS as the tutorial is ANS focused, so that could lead to the reason why ANS is slightly lower.
 By the time players get to OSP, they are comfortable with jamming, scouting and so on and don't bring lose the game in the fleet editor.